fanismichalakis/polar-exercises/src/example/README.md

 Note that yours can be a bit different, that's okay as long as there are at least 3 nodes forming a route.
 Have fun!

 </details>

+To get the connection details to a node, simply select the node and open the "Connect" tab on the menu on the right.

+To run the script in `index.js`, run `pnpm example` in the terminal at the root of this repository.
+Alternatively, you can run `tsx src/example/index.ts` - it's the same thing.

 Finally, our exercise require you to send payments between Alice and Carol.
 Since can be done directly in Polar's interface, by right-clicking on a node and selecting "Create Invoice" or "Pay Invoice".